grafana/grafana/docs/sources/installation/debian.md

 ### Logging

-By default grafana will log to ``/var/log/grafana`
+By default grafana will log to `/var/log/grafana`

+### Database

+The default configuration specifies a sqlite3 database located at `/var/lib/grafana/grafana.db`.
+Please backup this database before upgrades.
+You can also use mysql or postgres as the Grafana database.

 ## Configuration